 The first few rows are so-called Hot Seats – you will board first and you are the first out of the plane.
 The rows 6-8 on this flight are a bit more expensive because you are in the front and you will be out faster.
 The rest of the seats are Standard Seats.
 Only the Exit row seats are Hot Seats again.
+But you only have more legroom and will not be much faster out of the plane.
+But boarding is faster since you can go in first.
 If you book the Value Pack you can choose every Standard seat (the ones for 149 THB) for free.
 With Premium Flex you can choose any seat for free.

 You can choose Water or Coffee with your meal.
 And add some Salad and a Muffin extra.
 I could choose a Vegetarian Meal with my Value Pack.
 But I had no clue what it was till I got it on the plane.